 - And why it's useful for support teams to track both

-Why does DSAT matter?
+Why is DSAT important?

 Out of all the support metrics your customer support team is tracking, do you really need to add another into the mix?